- Religion and Philosophy»

 I am always so in awe how what God has created always testifies of Him and His ways so specifically and so clearly, just as we have seen in the mangrove tree.
 What He has made always has something to tell us about Him.

-There are many more aspects to the Passover observance that speak to the details of Christs death, resurrection and what that all means.
+There are much more aspects to the Passover observance that speak to the details of Christ's death, resurrection and what that all means.
 I have included a video done by Jews for Jesus that touches on these very things.